All Episodes

 Because make no mistake, with Democrats in power, there will be no effort made to defeat anybody.

-There will be no effort made to stop the acquisition of nuclear weapons by anybody because what right do we uh have to say that when we have a nuke, other nations can't.
+There will be no effort made to stop the acquisition of nuclear weapons by anybody because what right do we have to say that when we have a nuke, other nations can't.

-So the policy will become containment, uh appeasement.
+So the policy will become containment, appeasement.

 So it'd just be delaying the obvious.

-Somebody said that may be, but in real times of crisis, the American people will respond to leadership.
+Somebody said, that may be, but in real times of crisis, the American people will respond to leadership.

-Uh and I agree with that.
+And I agree with that.

-But will we have people at that point in history who are capable of the right kind of leadership to uh defend and protect the United States?
+But will we have people at that point in history who are capable of the right kind of leadership to defend and protect the United States?

-And that's my worry about Democrats, and I'm basing it simply, folks, on what I've heard them say the past three years and their whole history, by the way, back in just a second.
+And I'm basing it simply, folks, on what I've heard them say the past three years and their whole history, by the way.

 Okay, two hours down, one to go in today's excursion into broadcast excellence.